 Intellectual property registration and protection in Malaysia comprises of patents, trademarks, industrial designs, copyright, geographical indications and layout designs of integrated circuits.
 Malaysia is a member of the World Intellectual Property Organisation (WIPO) and a signatory to the Paris Convention and Berne Convention which govern these intellectual property rights.

 Malaysia is also a signatory to the Agreement on Trade Related Aspects of Intellectual Property Rights (TRIPS) signed under the auspices of the World Trade Organisation (WTO).
+Malaysia has also acceded to the Madrid Protocol for trademark matters.
 Malaysia provides strict adherence to intellectual property rights and she also grant adequate protection to both local and foreign patents.
 Malaysia's intellectual property laws are in conformance with international standards and have been reviewed by the TRIPs Council periodically.

 A product and/or process that is:

-1. New (novel, i.e. the invention has not been publicly disclosed anywhere else)
+1. New or Novel (novel, i.e. the invention has not been publicly disclosed anywhere else)

 2. Inventive step (the special feature of non obviousness) of the invention cannot be obviously derived by any person skilled in the art).
 However, the inventive step is not required of an Utility Innovation (termed as smaller patent).